rikgig/cp4ba-hello-world/README.md

 ﻿# cp4ba-hello-world

-## Hello World NodeJs Rest API
+## Hello World Rest API

-In the directory hello-world-rest
+In the directory hello-world-rest there is a small NodeJs application server which expose a small openAPI